The Tiki Admin Group is responsible for governance, overall coordination and all the rest including whatever that might fall between the cracks .

 - Formal letters/interactions with other organizations

-- Make sure all Roles and Teams have people participating and taking leadership and are active and jump in for anything important that doesn't get done.
+- Make sure all Teams have people participating and taking leadership and are active and jump in for anything important that doesn't get done.

 - Vote as a last resort or if necessary for legal/political reasons (ex.: formal motion needed for external needs)